Long Island Rail Road shooting: Perpetrator

 In late 1990, Ferguson transferred to Adelphi University in Garden City, where he majored in business administration.
-He spoke out against coexistence with whites, routinely made calls for retributive revolution, and regularly accused others around him of racism.
+He spoke out against coexistence with whites, made calls for retributive revolution, and accused others around him of racism.
 On one occasion, he complained that a white woman in the library shouted racial epithets at him after he asked her about a class assignment, but an investigation concluded that the incident never occurred.
 Later, he attended a symposium by a faculty member discussing her experiences in South Africa under apartheid.
 Ferguson interrupted the professor by shouting, "We should be talking about the revolution in South Africa and how to get rid of the white people" and, "Kill everybody white!"
 Students and teachers tried to quiet him, but he started threatening them, repeatedly saying, "The black revolution will get you."
 He was suspended from the school in June 1991 as a result of the threats.
-Although he was free to reapply after the suspension, he chose not to.
+He was free to reapply after the suspension, but did not.

 In 1991, Ferguson rented a room in Flatbush, Brooklyn.
 He was unemployed and lived around many other West Indian immigrants.
 Neighbors said that he dressed very neatly but kept to himself and rarely smiled or spoke to anybody, except occasionally to say hello.
 "He had delusions of grandeur," his landlord Patrick Denis recounted.
 "He felt like, 'I'm such a great person.
 There must be only one thing holding me back.
 It must be white people.'"
 In 1992, Ferguson's ex-wife filed a complaint with police alleging that he pried open the trunk of her car.
 Prior to the shooting, she had not seen him since the divorce.

 In February 1992, Ferguson was arrested and charged with harassing a woman on a subway.
 The woman tried to sit in a vacant seat alongside Ferguson and asked him to move over, prompting him to scream at her and press his leg and elbow against her until police officers pinned him to the ground.
 Ferguson tried to escape the police and shouted, "Brothers, come help me!"
 He sent letters to the New York City Police Commissioner and other officials complaining about his arrest, describing it as "viscous[sic] and racist," and claiming that he was brutalized by the officers who arrested him.
 The New York City Transit Authority investigated and dismissed the claims.